8 Questions to Ask Before Buying Pet Insurance in 2026

 Interested in shopping for pet protection today?
 Find the best quote for pet insurance by entering your ZIP in our free tool.

-You’ve welcomed your furry loved one to the family and have filled your home with toys, treats, and adorable pet accessories—or perhaps you’re considering it.
+You’ve welcomed your furry loved one to the family and have filled your home with toys, treats, and adorable pet accessories, or perhaps you’re considering it.
+The one thing that isn’t always so perfect is the potential pet healthcare costs associated with your beloved friends.

 #1 – How much does pet insurance cost?